dimitridublin/ms_project1/README.md

    * Clicked on the "reset form" button and observed all fields clearing up
 * Clicked on each social media icon on each page and they opened correctly in a new tab
 * Successfully tested responsiveness for different screen sizes: desktop, tablet, mobile and small screen mobile (as i am using a laptop with a small screen i was not able to set up responsiveness/check such for extra-large screens).
 Page elements rearrange themselves according to the current browser screen width and site maintains consistency of design and information without any elements overlapping on screen
-* Page layout largely complied with original wireframe designs for different screen sizes.
+* Page layout largely complied with original wireframe designs for different screen sizes as planned.
 Wireframes created for desktop, tablet, mobile and small screen mobile (as per site's responsiveness set up).
 See respective [wireframe images pdf](assets/docs/wireframes.pdf) (20 frames in total covering the four designs).
-* The above tests were carried out on both Firefox and Chrome browsers to also verify browser compatibility.
-No bugs/issues observed (used respective dev tools i.e. responsive design mode on Firefox and toggle device toolbar/Lighthouse on Chrome, to check the responsiveness for different screen sizes)
+* The above tests were carried out on Firefox and Chrome browsers to also verify browser compatibility (used respective dev tools i.e. responsive design mode on Firefox and toggle device toolbar/Lighthouse on Chrome, to check the responsiveness for different screen sizes)
-* Ran the Lighthouse report on Chrome, with the following results: Performance: 95, Accessibility: 95, Best practices: 79, SEO: 96.
+* Ran the Lighthouse report on Chrome, with the following results: Performance: 95, Accessibility: 98, Best practices: 87, SEO: 96.
 Details of Lighthouse report confirmed that any issues identified were minor and not significantly affecting overall user experience or website performance
 * Accesibility of colour combinations used was verified using the respective color tool from https://material.io/resources/color/
-* During testing no interesting bugs or problems worth reporting were found.
-However, at the development stage an X-Frame-Options blocker plugin had to be installed on to Firefox as browser was preventing the embedded Google map iframe from loading on to the page
 * The only HTML code errors when code is being validated correspond to the iframe code copied from Google Maps.
 As this was directly imported code from Google and iframe element performed as expected these error messages were not addressed and code was not amended.
-All other elements were successfully validated by the the course prescribed HTML validator (https://validator.w3.org/)
+All other elements were successfully validated by the the course prescribed [HTML validator](https://validator.w3.org/)
-* CSS coding was validated without any errors using the course prescribed CSS validator (https://jigsaw.w3.org/css-validator/)
+* CSS coding was validated without any errors using the course prescribed [CSS validator](https://jigsaw.w3.org/css-validator/)

+##### Interesting bugs or problems worth reporting
+* Elements within the hero image (i.e. company logo, navigation menu, internal image container and join button) do not fully align in the centre of the screen for some mobile screen sizes
+* "Buy now" buttons on membership page may appear slightly misaligned on some mobile screen sizes
+* On homepage and under facilities, when the number of images is reduced to one that image may appear slightly stretched on some mobile screen sizes
+* At the development stage, an X-Frame-Options blocker plugin had to be installed on to Firefox as browser was preventing the embedded Google map iframe from loading on to the page

 #### Deployment
-* Logged into my github account and from the project page (https://github.com/dimitridublin/ms_project1) I clicked on settings and scrolled down to "GitHub Pages"
+* Logged into my github account and from the [project page](https://github.com/dimitridublin/ms_project1) I clicked on settings and scrolled down to "GitHub Pages"
 * Under "Source" I changed the default "none" to "master" so that my site's deployed code feeds from the my project's master branch
 * I saved the above change and my site was published at https://dimitridublin.github.io/ms_project1/